erlang/erlang-org/_posts/2022-04-20-faster-rand.md

     cmp edi, 15
     short jne L1891
 ```
-Above was a test for if X0 is a small integer.
+Above was a test for `{x,0}` being a small integer.
-Below is a multiplication that has to check for overflow
+Below is a multiplication that has to check for overflow:
 ```
 # mul with overflow check, imm RHS
     mov rax, rsi